Dragon8oy/mollusc-themes/README.md

  - Add links to other yaru, grub theme and extensions
  - Add user to sudo group
  - Correct grub resolution

+ - Add support for my icon theme
+ - Install Tela with update-themes

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`